Detailed sourcing data

 Enviva wood supply map

-Choose a supply area to explore harvests Enviva sourced from during the time period spanning October 2019 through March 2020.
+Choose a supply area to explore harvests that Enviva sourced from during the time period spanning January 2020 through June 2020.
 Hover over points to view harvest details.
 Please note that the information and data contained on the following web page is for general information purposes only and may not be reproduced, copied, sold, excerpted or removed without prior written consent from Enviva.

 Percent Volume to Enviva is marked as “N/A” for tracts from which volume was delivered to Enviva as part of a thinning or post-harvest site preparation operation.
 Thinning and site preparation harvests are not final harvests, but rather forest management practices intended to encourage sawtimber growth or to facilitate replanting following a harvest operation for higher-quality products that did not fully clear the site of low-quality material.
 In addition, especially around our Cottondale facility, Enviva occasionally receives volume from “understocked” tracts.
 On these tracts, regeneration conditions have not been adequate to produce an economically desirable volume of high-quality sawtimber and so clearing is necessary to allow for replanting to occur.
 For more discussion on this topic, please view our Voices of Enviva blog post: “Merchandising volume reflects regional variation.”
 Percent volume to Enviva for these understocked tracts is marked as “N/A” because the harvest is not the result of a traditional sawtimber operation.
 As with all of the other wood we purchase, the wood from these thinning, site preparation, and understocked harvests is low-grade roundwood and/ or other chipped harvest residues.
 Though Percent Volume to Enviva is labeled as “N/A,” these tracts are included on the Wood Supply Map and factored into all of the summary statistics presented here.